mikesusz/mikesusz.dev/src/content/blog/job-search.md

 draft: false
 ---

+(Note: since writing this, I've rebuilt my job search bot to be more robust and less error-prone. you can read about the new one here: [Job Search Bot v2](/blog/job-search-v2) )

 ## The Need

 A lot of the training I've been doing for work has been about automating processes and using AI for specific purposes where it produces the most value.
 I learned to create tools that automate tedious and repetitive tasks, and use AI to augment human decisions.